Council Tax Frequently Asked Questions

 Can I change the date I pay my instalments?

-Yes, if you change to direct debit you can chose to pay on the 1, 5, 15 or 28 of the month.
+Yes, if you would like to change your direct debit instalments you can change your payment method to choose to pay on the 1, 5, 15 or 28 of the month.
 Remember to have your bank details and Council Tax account number available.
 For all other payment methods you should pay as billed.

 My instalments are spread over ten months is it possible to pay them over twelve?

 Usually, your Council Tax bill is split into ten monthly payments (instalments) payable from April to January.
-If you would like to change to 12 monthly instalments please complete our online form on the Council Tax homepage.
+If you would like to change to 12 monthly instalments please complete our online change your payment method form and select a 12 monthly option.

 Can I pay my instalments either weekly or fortnightly?

-Normally, your Council Tax bill is paid by monthly instalments, however if you would prefer to pay weekly or fortnightly please complete our online form on the Council Tax homepage.
+Normally, your Council Tax bill is paid by monthly instalments, however if you are experiencing financial difficulties and need to discuss weekly or fortnightly payment options please contact Customer Services on 01642 397108.

 I think I am paying by Direct Debit, the bill isn’t very clear?